eclipse-hawkbit/hawkbit/docs/content/concepts/authentication.md

    }
 }
 ```
-To authenticate the request to Hawkbit itself, the common name and issuer hash of the presented client certificate are required.
-The issuer hash of a certificate is the hash of the certificate that signed the client certificate, which in our case is the CA.

-You can use the following command to get the issuer hash:

-`openssl x509 -in client_certificate.crt -issuer_hash -noout`

-However, in the Nginx configuration, obtaining the issuer hash is not possible without addons.
-Therefore, this header is manually entered as Hawkbit.
-You can enter any value here as long as it is matched with the *Allow targets to authenticate via a certificate authenticated by a reverse proxy* setting in the hawkbit UI.

-When deploying Nginx, you will need a `.yml` file.
+4. To deploy Nginx, you could use a `.yml` file.
 Here's an example `docker-compose.yml` file for Nginx Docker.

 ```yml
 version: '3'